All Episodes

 And I want to know what that might look like.

-I mean, is that loss of jobs?
+I mean, is that lost?

-That with the Republicans winning the House and having a smaller majority than some anticipated, it might result in them doing things in a more bold way, because I think the conservative caucus within the Republican Party in Washington is going to demand it, meaning the Freedom Caucus, for example, and others.
+You know what might end up being a blessing that with the Republicans winning the House and having a smaller majority than some anticipated, it might result in them doing things in a more bold way because I think the conservative caucus within the Republican Party in Washington is going to demand it, meaning the Freedom Caucus, for example, and others.

-going to demand it and I think what's going to happen and I hope happens I hope they unite together behind a real agenda and they don't stop until they fulfill every every single issue that's on their top priority list.
+And I think what's going to happen, and I hope it happens, I hope they unite together behind a real agenda and they don't stop until they fulfill every single issue that's on their top priority list.

-You know look one thing happened this week we haven't spent a lot of time on it but uh as a result of Republicans fighting they actually got the military vaccine mandate uh provision removed uh from the what I hope will not be an omnibus bill I hope it's going to be a continuing resolution on spending I think that is a huge win for the military number one and and hopefully it that'll eliminate the mandate from everybody for everybody else as well.
+We haven't spent a lot of time on it, but as a result of Republicans fighting, they actually got the military vaccine mandate provision removed from what I hope will not be an omnibus bill.

-Yeah I think we we have a real opportunity here with with the evidence that has come about and and with what Elon Musk has done I mean to I to capitalize on you know taking some of these people down it just it people need to this is a particular point of frustration for me.
+I think we have a real opportunity here with the evidence that has come about and with what Elon Musk has done, I mean, to capitalize on, you know, taking some of these people down.

-I spent three years exposing the Russia collusion hoax and if there was a very small group of us that were digging deep every single day.
+I spent three years exposing the Russia collusion hoax, and there was a very small group of us that were digging deep every single day, and we actually got every fact right, and we proved what they did, and nobody was really held accountable.

 It's a shame.